United States Air Force Combat Control Team: Twenty-first century

 Again in late 2011, 18 CCTs and PJs made the trek from Lackland AFB to Hurlburt Field after losing three airman when their Chinook was shot down in 2011.
 The airmen walked for 24 hours at a time in three person groups each carrying 50 lb ruck sacks; by the end of the trip the average airman had marched 144 miles.

 In June 2014, Combat Controllers were deployed to Iraq as part of the contingent of U.S. military advisors ordered to the country by President Barack Obama in the military effort against the Islamic State of Iraq and the Levant.

-Former commander of United States Special Operations Command, General Bryan D. Brown, commented on Combat Controllers in a May 2011 interview with the publication, The Year in Special Operations 2011-2012 Edition, stating: "During this kind of warfare [Global War on Terror] the USAF combat controller [CCT/TAC-P] guys really carried an incredible load.
+Former commander of United States Special Operations Command, General Bryan D. Brown, commented on Combat Controllers in a May 2011 interview with the publication, The Year in Special Operations 2011–2012 Edition, stating: "During this kind of warfare [after the September 11 attacks] the USAF combat controller [CCT/TAC-P] guys really carried an incredible load.
 During the opening days in Afghanistan, we deployed some SF teams without a CCT, and the difference between those that had controllers and those that didn't was dramatic.
 Quite frankly no one wants to go to war without them.
 They are admired, capable, and requested at a rate far greater than we could ever provide.
 Their efforts were critical in the early days of OEF and still are.
 Here is another force [whose] true impact on the battlefields around the world will never be known or appreciated.
 They are absolutely phenomenal."